Welfare in New Zealand

 Social welfare has long been an important part of New Zealand society and a significant political issue.
 It is concerned with the provision by the state of benefits and services.
 Together with fiscal welfare and occupational welfare, it makes up the social policy of New Zealand.
 Social welfare is mostly funded through general taxation.
-Since the 1980s welfare has been provided on the basis of need; the exception is universal superannuation.
+Since the 1980s welfare has been provided on the basis of need; the exception is universal superannuation where everyone is covered regardless of income, for example, retirement benefits.

 State housing

 The government provides State housing to those in need.
 The number of houses owned by the State has varied over the years and between different governments.
 Currently the level of rent paid in state housing is related to the level of income of the people living in the house (income-related rents) so that those on low incomes pay below market rents.
 Where a household's income is relatively high the rents are set at the market rate.

 In addition to the provision of State housing the government also provides an Accommodation Supplement.
 This is payable as a contribution to rent, board or mortgage payments for qualifying people.
 The Accommodation Supplement is not paid to those paying income-related rents in a State house.

 In some instances a person may also qualify for a rates rebate to help with the cost of local government rates.